 Yes, public input is a critical component of the Southern Cross Project.
 We will be hosting public open houses along the alternative routes in June in each of Louisiana and Mississippi to solicit input on the preliminary alternative routes, answer questions, and address any concerns.
 The meetings in Louisiana will be held on June 20, 21, 22, and 23.
 The meetings in Mississippi will be held on June 27, 28, 29, and 30.
 Additional meeting information can be found on the Louisiana and Mississippi pages of this website.

-In Louisiana, the Southern Cross Project will submit an application to the Louisiana Public Service Commission (PSC) for approval of a route corridor.
 In Mississippi, the Southern Cross Project will submit an application to the Mississippi PSC for approval of one of several alternative routes that we will identify.
 The MPSC will select the final route, and the Southern Cross Project will work with various permitting agencies to secure the necessary permits for that route.

 On average, the height of the structures will be approximately 120 feet with spans between structures of approximately 1,000 to 1,200 feet.
 The Southern Cross Project is currently considering the use of Tubular steel monopoles structures on the straight line runs and Lattice steel structures on the corners and crossings (such as rivers, highways, and other long spans.)
 Other structure types are also being considered.
 This approach is subject to final route and design.